Define Uniform Motion | What is uniform motion?

 does uniform motion require a constant force?

-- A constant supply of force is required because when a constant force is delivered to a body, the acceleration remains constant and the body continues in uniform motion.
+- A constant supply of force is required because when a constant force is delivered to a body, the acceleration remains constant and the body continues in motion which is in uniformity.

 - But, if the force is removed, the velocity diminishes and the body comes to a stop.